IRNAS/Lora-signal-mapping/README.md

-# LoRa
+# LoRa Signal Mapping

-This project is designed to help find the best signal strength between two LoRa devices and log the GPS coordinates in 3D.
+This project is designed to map the signal strength between two LoRa devices and log the GPS coordinates in 3D.

 The project is divided between three hardware parts
  - sender